RenderKit/ospray/doc/api.md

 string "`sunSky`" to `ospNewLight`.
 The sun-sky light surrounds the scene and illuminates it from infinity and can be used for rendering outdoor scenes.
 The radiance values are calculated using the Hošek-Wilkie sky model and solar radiance function.
-In addition to the [general parameters](#lights) the following special parameters are
+The sun-sky light only accepts `OSP_INTENSITY_QUANTITY_RADIANCE` as `intensityQuantity` parameter value.
+In addition to the [general parameters](#lights) the following special parameters are supported:
-supported:

   --------- ---------------- ------------  -------------------------------------
   Type      Name                  Default  Description